okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 ## Create a UserController

 Create a `UserController.java` file in the same package as `HoldingsController.java`.
-Populate it with the code below to return an empty string when the user isn't authenticated, and to allow tests to still pass.
+Populate it with the code below to return an empty string when the user isn't authenticated, and to allow tests to pass still.

 ```java
 package com.okta.developer.holdingsapi;